Upper School Course of Study

 5 periods (Required, Freshmen)

-World History is part of a two-year sequence, with the ninth grade covering material from the Stone Age up to the Renaissance and Reformation.
-The course will cover both Eastern and Western civilizations and cultures, and will emphasize comparative political, economic, social, and intellectual developments and interactions.
+World History is part of a two-year sequence, with the 9th grade covering material from the Stone Age up to the Renaissance and Reformation.
+The course will cover both Eastern and Western civilizations, and cultures, and will emphasize comparative political, economic, social, and intellectual developments and interactions.

 5 periods (Required, Sophomores)